Siddhesh-Agarwal/cryptmoji/README.md

 key = "random_key" # makes the encryption stronger (optional)

 a = Cryptmoji(text, key=key)
+# The encrypt and decrypt functions return the value
 encrypted = a.encrypt()
-# The encrypt and decrypt functions return the value
 print(encrypted)
 # 🎚️🎨🎼🎲🏀🍯🎓🎼🎹🏂🎸🍤

+# The encrypt and decrypt functions change the value in-place too
 a.decrypt()
-# The encrypt and decrypt functions change the value in-place
 print(decrypted)
 # Hello World!
 ```